Guide Course Southern Africa: Professional Field Guide

 Activities during the Professional Field Guide course

 At the beginning of the course, you will learn how to use your equipment properly, starting with off-road vehicles, radios, and rifles.
 You will also complete a first aid course.
-Then you will go through the fundamentals in each area step-by-step.
-Then you will go through the fundamentals in each area step-by-step: You will be taught geology, astronomy, and meteorology, and will be given an introduction to the historical development process in the region.
+Then you will go through the fundamentals in each guiding area step-by-step: You will be taught geology, astronomy, and meteorology, and will be given an introduction to the historical development process in the region.

-Being a ranger requires a good sense of direction and a solid understanding of the various animal and plant species which you will encounter.
+Being a Field Guide requires a good sense of direction and a solid understanding of the various animal and plant species that you will encounter.
 You will therefore learn different methods for navigating in the wild and will take a close look at tracking and analysing the behaviour of animals.
-You’ll become more and more adept at recognising animals by their tracks and calls as the course goes on.
+You’ll become more and more adept at recognising animals by their tracks and calls as the course continues.

-You will also learn how to understand their behaviour so that you can accurately assess dangerous situations.
+The schedule for each day is set by the rhythms of nature.
+You will also learn how to understand their behaviour so that you can accurately assess more complex situations.
 You will find it easier to orientate yourself in your environment every day as you sharpen your senses.
-The schedule for each day is set by the rhythms of nature.

-You will set off on two daily tours – one as the sun goes up and the other before sunset.
-You will go to lectures based on what you have seen that day during the hot midday hours.
+You will set off on two daily activities – one as the sun goes up and the other before sunset.
+You will have lectures according to the course manual during the hot midday hours.

-Once you have learned everything that a field guide needs to know over the first six months, you will have an opportunity to put your knowledge to the test.
-You will work as a guide in a lodge alongside experienced mentors and experience your first taste of the job.
+Once you have learned everything that a field guide needs to know over the first four months, you will have an organize yourself the opportunity to put your knowledge to the test.
+That means, for example, shadowing experienced field guides in a lodge, or supporting a research centre with your newfound knowledge.

 The following blog provides you with more details on the Professional Field Guide course.